Professor Layton vs. Phoenix Wright: Ace Attorney: Localization

 The game had originally only been announced for release in Japan, with Capcom gauging interest from the community over whether or not to localize it for other territories.
 In July 2011, Level-5 International America Inc. conducted a Facebook poll in which fans were asked what currently Japan-only Level-5 game they had the most interest in.
 Professor Layton Vs. Ace Attorney ultimately won the most votes, with over 6,000.
 Although the game had yet to be officially announced for release outside Japan, an English-language press release from Capcom at Tokyo Game Show 2011 hinted as such.
-Journalists had also noted the game's listing on various Western online retailer, further suggesting a release outside Japan.
-Level-5's CEO Akihiro Hino had earlier stated that Professor Layton vs. Ace Attorney will be released in North America and Europe by its international studio in 2013, however a later statement from Level 5 following its Japanese release asserted that a Western release had not been confirmed or announced.
+Journalists had also noted the game's listing on various Western online retailers, further suggesting a release outside Japan.
+Level-5's CEO Akihiro Hino had earlier stated that Professor Layton vs. Ace Attorney would be released in North America and Europe by its international studio in 2013, however a later statement from Level 5 following its Japanese release asserted that a Western release had not been confirmed or announced.

 During Japan Expo 2013 in France, when asked about a localization of the game, Level-5 CEO Akihiro Hino said that "something was in the works", but that he couldn't talk about it at the time.
 Level-5 International America posted about it on their Facebook page later the same day.
 A release for North America and Europe was finally confirmed on Nintendo's Nintendo Direct presentation on August 7, 2013, slated for release in 2014.
 Due to the fact the North American release fully retains the European localisation as is, this is the first Professor Layton game in the region that features Maria Darling's voice as Luke Triton, instead of Lani Minella as in previous games.

 Music

 The soundtrack to the game was a collaborative effort between Professor Layton series' composer Tomohito Nishiura and newcomer Yasumasa Kitagawa of Capcom.
 Aside from producing new compositions, both additionally arranged music from previous instalments of the respective franchises, with Kitagawa arranging some compositions from Phoenix Wright: Ace Attorney composer Masakazu Sugimori.
 Nishiura and Kitagawa arranged and orchestrated the music with the help of Yumiko Hashizume and Norihito Sumitomo; whom had both previously worked on the Professor Layton series.
 While the arranged pieces were used mostly with gameplay, the animated cutscenes were accompanied by more cinematic orchestral music.
 All orchestral pieces were performed by Layton Grand Caravan Orchestra.

-Awarding it a score of 9 out of ten, Oliver Jia of Game-OST.com praised the album as "the soundtrack that fans of both series have been wanting for years."
+Awarding it a score of nine out of ten, Oliver Jia of Game-OST.com praised the album as "the soundtrack that fans of both series have been wanting for years."
 Luna Lee of RPGFan Music similarly responded favorably to the soundtrack, but criticized the tracks for being, "segregated into two camps and [having] few overlaps with one another."